-The SMART Board publicly adopts an annual budget documenting all revenues and expenditures.
+SMART is managed by a General Manager, who is appointed by and reports to the SMART Board of Directors.
+SMART Board adopts an annual budget documenting all revenues and expenditures.
 SMART has recently updated its Strategic Plan, under the direction of the SMART Board of Directors.
-The Strategic Plan provides annual revenue and future cost assumptions for project implementation, operations and maintenance.
-SMART also prepares a Short-Range Transit Plan documenting service and funding assumptions over a 10-year period.
+The Strategic Plan provides annual revenue and future cost assumptions for project implementation operation and maintenance.
+SMART also prepares a Short Range Transit Plan documenting service and funding assumptions over a 10-year period.

-IV.
+II.
 Expenditure Plan Principles

-(1) Provide for Ongoing Operation, Maintenance and Financing of the current system:
+(1) Provide for On-going Operation, Maintenance and Financing of the current system: